Carreau/phd-dissertation/parts/cells.rst

   - more than 150 protein have been found to bind with actin.
   - Wave complex,

-    - Wasp, N-Wasp ( need to cite `Machesky1999` )
+    - Wasp, N-Wasp ( need to :cite:`Machesky1999` )

   - Not composed only by actin

-    Should cite `Pollard2003`
+    -Should cite `Pollard2003`
   - Some network need actin, some other do not.
 (Fletcher review 2010)
   - NPF
   - Polymerase, (depolymerase severing),
-    - crosslinker,
+  - crosslinker

-      - // like fascine
+    - parallel like fascine

       - rotate like alpha-actinin
       - effect of cross linking distance :cite:`Morse20..`

   - stabilizing
   - Molecular motors.
     - can act as a crosslinker
   - interphase, cellule prepare for division
   - Mitosis : "DNA Segregating"
   - need to describe actin,
     - depending on the length scale semi-flexible polymers.
   - polymerisation barbed end pointed end, (directed)
     - form microfilement
   - cytoskeleton is dynamic
   - formed under the plasme membrane
   - ratchet nechanisme
   - use of Arp2/3 to branch
   - capping, protein,  formin (OOcyte)
   - myosin, run on actin to barbed end/ processive/not processive.
     - stress fibres
   - troppomyosine

 All the living kingdom is characterised by the fact that organism can reproduce, And

 ..
 Cell Motility (to move away)